Skip to content

 Why I built Camp Prompt

-None of this required a computer science degree.
-It required knowing what to build, having the taste to make it good, and being willing to ship it.
+None of that required a computer science degree.
+It required knowing what to build, having the taste to make it good, and being willing to put it out into the world.

 Camp Prompt exists because the tools are finally here, and kids deserve a mentor who actually uses them — not someone who teaches from a textbook.